thomasgassmann/generative_inpainting/README.md

 * Ablation studies of important stages in the model.
     * The Attention Path.
     * The Hallucination Path.
-    *  The Spatial Mask.
+    * The Spatial Discounted Mask.
+* The Usefulness of adding gated convolutions.
-* The Usefulness of adding perceptual loss in the case of Faces.
+* The Usefulness of adding perceptual loss.

 <img src="https://preview.ibb.co/hpBMSp/Capture.jpg" width="75%"/>